-Based on the analysis of demand the future public transport network structure will have a number of components that will best provide for future public transport demand within the CMA:
+Based on the analysis of demand, the future public transport network structure will have a number of components that will best provide for future public transport demand within the CMA and ensure enhanced connectivity with the wider region including the 'key towns identified in the RSES and other settlements.

-• Rail Network: Strategic public transport services along the existing rail lines:
+Rail Network: Strategic public transport services along the existing rail lines:

-- East-West Public Transport Corridor: A strategic east-west public transport corridor from Mahon to Ballincollig via the City Centre; - Core Bus Network: A comprehensive network of high frequency bus services providing radial services to other corridors and orbital services across the network: - Public Transport Integration: provision for interchange opportunities together with information provision and revised fare structures: and - Supporting Measures: Further measures to support the delivery of the Strategy, including parking management, Park and Ride, demand management, mobility management, behavioural change programmes, etc.
+- East-West Public Transport Corridor: A strategic east-west public transport corridor from Mahon to Ballincollig via the City Centre; - Core Bus Network: A comprehensive network of high frequency bus services providing radial services to other corridors and orbital services across the network: - Public Transport Integration: Provision for interchange opportunities together with information provision and revised fare structures: and - Supporting Measures: Further measures to support the delivery of the Strategy, including parking management, Park and Ride, demand management, mobility management, behavioural change programmes, etc.

-The network approach as outlined above can best meet the current and proposed land use trend in the CMA and would represent an integrated public transport network offering residents of, and visitors to, the CMA access to high quality services and the ability to conveniently access more destinations that a single high capacity line or sticking with the existing network.
+The network approach as outlined above can best meet the current and proposed land use trend in the CMA and would represent an integrated public transport network offering residents of, and visitors to, the CMA access to high quality services and the ability to conveniently access more destinations than a single high capacity line or sticking with the existing network.